Joe-deBlois/hda-project/README.md

 - Gender, enrollment #, and age groups considered across years and diseases?
 - Drugs considered across years, prevalence of those drugs, are some drugs used for multiple diseases?
 Maybe select only the most prevalent to do further analysis on.
 - How to consider drug codes?

+Joe Next Steps:
+done ---1 consolidate all datasets, adding "DISEASE" as a label done ---2 break up drugs, interventions, gender, age done ---3 clean up drugs done ---4 any repeated NCT Trials across diseases???
+If yes, determine how to treat these repeated trials done ---5 save master dataset
+6 exploration plots and drugs shared by >= 2 diseases 7 network?
+8 find drug names in pubmed and do similar process